-My name is Ismay and I am a fashion designer mum with a passion for the environment.
+my name is Ismay and I am a fashion designer mum with a passion for the environment.
+My son is the Boy Wonder, the muse and model of the brand.
 After working in graphics for some years following my BA, I graduated with a masters degree from the London College of Fashion.
 I went on to work as a designer both in-house and freelance for various small companies including a brief stint at the street label, Firetrap.
 Designing for men’s, women’s and childrenswear, print design has become my specialism.

 Why I Do This